 Looking for a Breakfast Pizza recipe to start your morning?
 This homemade breakfast pizza recipe is one of the easiest pizzas to whip up!
 School breakfast pizza is what all started the love for this pizza crust that’s loaded with toppings like sausage, eggs, and cheese!

 Breakfast is an essential morning routine for our family of 7, so we count on some of our favorite breakfast entrees like our soft and creamy scrambled eggs or our favorite french toast recipe to start one of our mornings!
 Need something sweet?
 Try our super moist applesauce muffins with your morning coffee!

 School Breakfast Pizza

 When I was in Middle School, I remembered the delicious slice of breakfast pizza that the cafeteria women served!
-Breakfast was one of the meals of the day that I seemed to favor many dishes from.
+Breakfast was one of the meals of the day that I seemed to favor.
 Maybe because my mom isn’t American, so scrambled eggs and breakfast pizza weren’t typical breakfast dishes.

 Well, many years later I remembered the School Breakfast Pizza again.
 I wanted to recreate a morning pizza with toppings along the lines of how I remembered it being back in school.
 So sausage, eggs, and cheese were on the essential list of ingredients.

-Over time, I so ever recall a white pizza sauce on the school breakfast pizza rather than a red-based tomato sauce which is what lead me to use homemade sausage gravy (which by the freezes amazingly for times when you need to whip up a pizza sauce!)
+Over time, I so, slightly recall a white pizza sauce on the school breakfast pizza rather than a red-based tomato sauce which is what lead me to use homemade sausage gravy (which by the freezes amazingly for times when you need to whip up a pizza sauce!)

 Sausage Gravy Breakfast Pizza

 Using sausage gravy is an all-inclusive sauce!
-Since chunks of pork sausage are already in the gravy its a brilliant conjunction that works as two ingredients, the sauce, and the pork sausage!
+Since chunks of pork sausage are already in this sausage gravy it’s only brilliant to use it as a pizza sauce, (pork sausage + a roux = yummy white sauce!)